 Another measure is to narrow the tax code by asking companies: “Is your product consumed in the U.S.?
 If so, it will be taxed equally, at a 20% tax rate, whether it’s produced in the U.S. or abroad, whether it’s a foreign or domestic company,” he continued.
 “If your product is consumed in the U.S., your product, service or intellectual property will be taxed at the same rate: 20%.”

 Doing this “levels the playing field between imports and exports because today, in my view, U.S. companies large and small are competing with one hand tied behind their back.
 Equal taxation creates true competition.”
+The plan also eliminates the alternative minimum tax and the estate tax, which Brady argued is the “No. 1 reason family-owned businesses and farms aren’t passed to the next generation.”

 The second major reform goes “all in for fairness and simplicity” for families and individuals, Brady said, by proposing to “flatten” the current seven tax brackets to “nearly three.”